Tech Tools FAQ

 No. The policy does not apply when a faculty or staff member receives a device without a data plan.

-- Are temporary employees eligible for a monthly stipend for cell phone usage?
+- Are temporary employees eligible for a payroll stipend for cell phone usage?

 Yes.Temporary employees (appointed through the university) may be eligible for a payroll stipend if the cell phone is used for university business.
 The temporary employee must meet the same requirements as described in the policy for regular employees.

 - Is there a verification requirement to receive a stipend or university-provided device?

 The SPG no longer requires an attestation statement.
 It is recommended, but not required, that units implement a verification process.
 Sample verification forms are available at finance.umich.edu/techtoolpolicy.